Sedgefield Island Conservancy

 Caring for Nature in Suburbia

-The Island Conservancy is a special group of individuals
+The Sedgefield Island Conservancy is a special group of individuals

-that the Sedgefield environment is fortunate to have rooting for it!
+that the Sedgefield community is fortunate to have rooting for the environment!
 Begun in

 2003 with founder members Di Young and Jean Wright, the conservancy is now